 You have learned to project your hunger into a spell.
 You can drain the life from your victims at distance of fifty feet.

 Effect: You use your attack turn to cast a ranged feeding spell.
 Provided your channeling is not interrupted, you roll a d4.
 The result of this roll is the amount of health you will drain from your target and regenerate within yourself, 1 point per round.
-The damage portion of this ability works on both mortals and vampires, but health can only be regenerated from living creatures.
+The damage portion of this ability works on both mortals and vampires, but health can only be regenerated from living creatures (unless you have the Hemokinesis perk).
 This ability can’t be cast again until the effect ends.
 The drain effect continues even after 0 hp.
 Does not stack with other drain effects.

 When fully embracing your undead nature your power grows, but so does your hunger.
 It can almost be uncontrollable, and if you thought uncontrollable hunger was bad in an average vampire, wait till you see it in one that controls the power of magic itself.
 Your magic is twisted by your dark powers and unnatural hunger.